Running Out of Range

 - When Model S begins to charge, disconnect the external power supply from the low voltage battery.

 Before transporting to a non-Tesla charger, ensure your vehicle is equipped with an adapter that accommodates the specific type of charging station you will be using.
-Even at a non-Tesla charger, you will need to jump start the low voltage battery before you can begin charging.
+Even at a non-Tesla charger, you will need to jump start the low voltage system before you can begin charging.